-My students and I work on a variety of projects developing new technologies to enable new forms of human expression, creativity, and embodied interaction.
-Much of my current research combines techniques from human-computer interaction, machine learning, and signal processing to allow people to apply machine learning more effectively to new problems, such as the design of new digital musical instruments and gestural interfaces for gaming and health.
-I am also involved in projects developing rich interactive technologies for digital humanities scholarship, and using digital music creation to engage youth in learning computer programming and computational thinking.
+My students, research assistants, and I work on a variety of projects developing new technologies to enable new forms of human expression, creativity, and embodied interaction.
+Much of my current research combines techniques from human-computer interaction, machine learning, and signal processing to allow people to apply machine learning more effectively to new problems, such as the design of new digital musical instruments and gestural interfaces for gaming and accessibility.
+I am also involved in projects developing rich interactive technologies for digital humanities scholarship, and machine learning education.
 For more information, please see my CV.

 Download the Wekinator

 I am currently accepting new PhD students at Goldsmiths.
 I am no longer accepting new PhD students at Princeton.
 I am especially interested in working with students who have:

 - a strong background (in many cases a Master’s degree) in computer science and/or digital music or art

 - proven experience in at least some of the following areas: machine learning, human-computer interaction, signal processing, game design, accessible interfaces, creation of interactive digital art and/or music, gesture and/or audio analysis